-Figure 3 The naming scheme of the SSD
+Figure 3 The naming scheme of the former SSD.
+This is an East-view of the detector.

 Figure 3 shows the naming convention followed by the SST’s predecessor, the SSD.
 The ladder naming scheme followed there is that the SSD ladders are counted 1-20 clockwise as per STAR note starting at 12 o’clock using a West view (default) of the detector.
 The only non-compliant element in this numbering was that ladder-01 straddles the y-axis.
 In that case, a fully compliant numbering scheme should have numbered ladder-01 the ladder that is now labeled ladder-02.
 The numbering scheme that was used for the SSD never made it in csn229B, so we show it here (even though the SSD detector is gone) for reference purposes only.